premAI-io/dev-portal/blog/2023-08-03-teach-chatbot-with-audio/index.md

 ## Step 6: Combine Everything in a ChatBot GUI

 We'll select an `mp3` audio file to use via a Streamlit UI.
-In this case, we'll use the audio from [NVIDIA's recent quarterly earnings call](https://github.com/htrivedi99/prem-blogs/blob/main/quarterly-earnings-chatbot/nvidia_earnings_call.mp3).
+In this case, we'll use [this audio snippet](https://github.com/htrivedi99/prem-blogs/blob/main/quarterly-earnings-chatbot/nvidia_earnings_call.mp3) extracted from [NVIDIA's recent Q4 2023 earnings call](https://www.youtube.com/watch?v=7qU_wzzYNJU).

 Then we'll use the functions defined above to support an LLM-driven chatbot!